mikependon/RepoDB.NET/pages/features/implicitmapping.md

 IdentityMapper.Add<Customer>(e => e.Id);
 ```

-> An exception will be thrown if the mapping is already exists and you passed a `false` value in the `force` argument.

 To retrieve the mapping, use the `Get()` method.
 The method returns an instance [ClassProperty](/class/classproperty) object.

 ```csharp